-- Comfort with Technology.
-A number of issues that come to the Board have a strong and sometimes subtle technical underpinning.
-There is generally good experience on the Board with respect to the operation of gTLD registries and registrars, ccTLD registries, IP address registries, and with Internet technical standards and protocols.
-The Board continues to expect the need to consider technically complex issues in the next few years, and we anticipate that the technical community will look to ICANN and the Board to address a number of issues that include technical challenges.
-Thus, in choosing among candidates that have other valuable qualities and skills, good technical intuition is a plus. - Management Experience.
-The Board has strong existing skills in strategic planning, budgeting, public outreach, and international relations but would benefit from additional expertise in executive management in an organization of the size of ICANN, regulatory and compliance frameworks, financial planning, and audit processes and procedures.
-The Board is not specifically looking for practicing competition lawyers or auditors, as the ICANN Organization engages staff members and external firms with this expertise, but does need people who have experience in these issues from a board governance perspective.
-Accordingly, directors in the aggregate (meaning not every candidate needs to have each of these) should possess: - Board governance or equivalent experience with at least a mediumsized1 organization with an independent board whose members are appointed without participation of other Board members or the CEO; - Non-profit board governance or equivalent experience; and
+Board to address a number of issues that include technical challenges.
+Thus, in choosing among candidates that have other valuable qualities and skills, good technical intuition is a plus.

+- Management Experience.
+The Board has strong existing skills in strategic planning, budgeting, public outreach, national and international regulation of technology, and international relations, as well as corporate governance and executive management.
+This kind of expertise is always a plus, including executive management experience in an organization of the size of ICANN, regulatory and compliance frameworks, financial planning, and audit processes and procedures.
+The Board is not specifically looking for practicing competition lawyers or auditors, as the ICANN Organization engages staff members and external firms with this expertise, but would benefit from individuals who have experience in these issues from a board governance perspective.
+Accordingly, directors in the aggregate (meaning not every candidate needs to have each of these) should possess: - Board governance or equivalent experience with at least a mediumsized1 organization with an independent board whose members are appointed without participation of other Board members or the CEO; and - Non-profit board governance or equivalent experience.